 Parents, when you're back for Family Weekend, please plan to celebrate the new home of the Conservatory of Music while on campus!
 The dedication for the Armerding Center for Music and the Arts will take place on Friday, November 3, 2017 in the Quad.
 Following a short program at 3:00 pm, enjoy an open house with refreshments in the new building.

 During the open house, you’ll get a sneak-peek of the second half of the Armerding Center for Music and the Arts, the concert hall building, which includes plans for a dedicated choral rehearsal room, 648-seat concert hall, and large welcoming lobby.
 No RSVP necessary.
-For more information, visit the event announcement on our campaign site or email Event Manager Kim Osicka at email@example.com.
+For more information, email Event Manager Kim Osicka at email@example.com.